 1. Identify 2.
 Develop and plan 3.
 Implement 4.
 Embed 5.
-Sustain Not yet in place or there Identified gaps but a plan In the process of Practices and systems Practices and systems are major gaps. is being developed to implementing systems and are in place with minor are fully embedded, and address them. practices to address this. gaps. there are examples of best practice.
+Sustain Not yet in place or there Identified gaps but a plan In the process of Practices and systems Practices and systems , , , implementing systems and practices to address this. • are fully embedded, and there are examples of address them. practices to address triis. gaps. best practice.

 Approach Strengths Gaps Score (1 to 5) Potential actions and resources if score is 1 or 2 Minimum provision School sets work that is of equivalent length to the core teaching pupils would receive in school in an appropriate range of subjects, and as a minimum: Key stage 1: 3 hours a day, on average, across the school cohort, with less for younger children Key stage 2: 4 hours a day Key stages 3 and 4: 5 hours a day All students are completing their normal timetabled lessons, which are delivered via a blended learning approach with a minimum of Loom videos and Exit Quizes of the planned Booklet-led curriculum in Secondary.
 In Primary, pupils also follow their normal TT lessons (as detailed above).
 This equates at a minimum of 5 hours a day.
-Homework is provided through Knowledge Organisers and blended learning e.g. Seneca, Tassomai in Secondary this is set mainly as challenge tasks at the end of appropriate curriculum areas.
-Screen-time considerations to be considered.
+Optional Extension work is provided through Knowledge Organisers and blended learning e.g. Seneca, Tassomai in Secondary this is set mainly as challenge tasks at the end of appropriate curriculum areas.
+Screen-time considerations have been considered to include 10-15 every hour of non-screen activity.
+We also have Focus Five- a once a week opportunity for focus on wellbeing and non-screen activities.
 5 Remote education expectations are highlighted in actions for schools during the coronavirus outbreak.
 GOV.UK has brought together school-led webinars to share best practice in setting up remote education.
 Curriculum planning The school has a clear, well-sequenced curriculum that supports pupils both in class and remotely.
 This could include a remote curriculum that is identical to the one taught in class, one that is similar but adapted or one that is completely different.
 All students are completing their normal timetabled lessons which are delivered via a blended learning approach with a minimum of Loom videos/Live Teaching and Exit Quizzes of the planned Booklet-led curriculum in Secondary and the planned curriculum in Primary.
 This equates to a minimum of 5 hours a day.
 We just need to focus upon feedback and checking that knowledge is being retained and lessons are sequenced to support this.
 5 GOV.UK provides resources on remote education good practice and how to adapt teaching practice for remote education.
 The Education Endowment Foundation provides a support guide for schools designed to help teachers and school leaders support their pupils during remote education.